J&K: All 3 cops kidnapped by terrorists found dead in Shopian

 Srinagar, Sep 21:Three Special Police Officers (SPO) who were kidnapped from south Kashmir's Shopian have been killed by terrorists.

-3 dead bodies of SPO's (abducted earlier by militants) found in Shopian, South Kashmir.
+3 dead bodies of SPO's found in Shopian, South Kashmir.
 Only one, Fayaz Ahmed Bhat (brother of J&K policeman) abducted earlier has been set free by the militants, reports ANI.

-The two villages from where the policemen have been abducted are Kaprin and Batagund.
+The killings come days after Hizbul's threat to SPOs asking them to resign from their jobs.

+Earlier this week, Hizbul Mujahideen terrorists had put out videos in which they had said policemen should either post their resignations online or prepare to be killed.

 Also Read Spooked over pinpointed intelligence, here is why Hizbul wants cops targeted

 Earlier, at least eight people, whose relatives were working in the Jammu and Kashmir police, were abducted by terrorists from Shopian, Kulgam, Anantnag and Awantipora in August.

+Hizbul Mujahideen commander Riyaz Naikoo had purportedly claimed responsibility for the abductions in a 12-minute video, issuing a three-day deadline for the release of all relatives of terrorists who were in police custody.

-The action came on the day when the NIA had arrested the second son of globally wanted terrorist Syed Salahuddin.
+The August 30 abductions happened after the NIA arrested the second son of globally-wanted terrorist Syed Salahuddin, leader of the Hizbul Mujahideen group.
+Salahuddin's son was arrested on charges of receiving secret funds.